DHTMLX/docs-kanban/docs/guides/integration_with_react.md

 #### Adding styles

-To display Kanban correctly, you need to provide the corresponding styles.
-You can use the **index.css** file to specify important styles for Kanban and containers:
+To display Kanban correctly, you need to specify important styles for Kanban and its container in the main css file of the project:

 ~~~css title="index.css"
 /* specify styles for initial page */